 Align targets with your company strategy

 “When deploying Salesforce, think first about your high-level business targets.
 Is there one now overriding the others?
-Make that your guiding light and look first at how Salesforce can help you in achieving it.
+Make that your guiding light and look first at how Salesforce can help you in achieve it.
 This way you can ensure that your deployment is aligned with your overall business strategy.
 This is paramount, as you will soon see.”

 Of course, we cannot define any exact steps companies need to take to make the most of their CRM.
 Each company works in a way of its own and the CRM must conform to its processes and data model.
 Yep, that also means that it is important to ensure that your CRM provides the flexibility you need to tune it to your needs.